RobertoFreireFerrazPassos/challenge_MicroService_Async/README.md

 1 - Fix Api Gateway to point all endpoints correctly

-2 - Create more tests
+2 - Create more tests with mocks

-3 - Create Credit Card Validation

-4 - Add log messages structure
+3 - Add log messages structure

-5 - Change Services and Repositories Methods to Async

-6 - Handling Failures

-Failures cases:

---> between AppShop Api and RabbitMq

---> between Credit Card Processor and RabbitMq

-Reference: [1] Strategies to handle partial failure

-7 - Test all cases of problems using Cache
+4 - For update or insert in Cache and Database, add roll back logic if either one fails

+5 - Add Fluent validation

 ## Notes